CanarysAutomations/automate-repo-permissions/README.md

 ## Existing Challenges and how the tool can overcome

 - During bulk migration to github, we might need to give the respective team access to every migrated repo.
-- When the repo count crosses more than 100, the process can become tedious.
+- When the repository count crosses more than 100, the process can become tedious.

 ### Overcoming the Challenges